 - Confined in jail, but eligible to vote

-Please complete and return your application between 60 days and 11 days prior to the election for which a ballot is requested.
+Please complete and return your application no later than 11 days prior to the election for which a ballot is requested.
 For further information, please call 210-335-0362.